 Sockeyes: In 2017, approximately 2.8 million sockeyes returned to this river system.
 Sockeye run June through early August.
 Sockeye are excellent on the grill and have distinctive red meat.

-Chum salmon run June 22 through September 1.
+Chum salmon run June 22 to September 1.
 These salmon are aggressive and strong, a toothy fighter that can reach 15-pounds.
 There are a lot of chum in the river, adding to the mix.

 The King salmon run is typically July 1-24, with kings up to 50-pounds.
 Landing five kings per day is pretty typical.
 A daily catch can exceed 10 to 20 kings per angler.
 The Mulchatna king limit is four per season over 20-inches, with the season ending on July 24th.